N.Korea celebrates late Kim's birthday in new alpine city, with no military event

 "The meeting showed well the firm will and enthusiasm of the participants to ... build a people's paradise prospering with self-reliance on this land," KCNA said.

-The celebrations also included gun salutes and a music performance, but no military events, as has been the case in the past.
+The celebrations also included fireworks and a music performance, but no military events, as has been the case in the past.

 A U.S. think tank said last week that commercial satellite imagery showed possible preparations for a military parade which could display new missiles or other military advances.